hinsoned/Active_Recall_Pro/README.md

 - Jinja2: This is a templating language that allows you to put some python in html files.
 It makes use of {%%} to create blocks that can be overwritten in a base file by elements of other files.
 This isincluded with the flask install. https://www.youtube.com/watch?v=4yaG-jFfePc For documentation see: https://jinja.palletsprojects.com/en/3.1.x/

 - render_template: When you call render_template('home.html'), Flask looks for the home.html file in the templates directory.
 By default Flask expects the templates to be located in a directory named templates within your application's directory structure.

+- request (the flask object): The request object is used to handle incoming request data.
+It provides access to the request data sent by the client, such as form data, query parameters, and more. https://www.youtube.com/watch?v=9MHYHgh4jYc

+- flash (the flask object): After importing the flash object, you can flash messages on the screen for the user too see.
+The categories are not necessary but chages the css associated with the messages. https://www.youtube.com/watch?v=qbnqNWXf_tU